-For audio professionals who have been holding out desperately waiting for a new Mac Pro to replace their aging trash can (the small, black, desktop cylinders) or the beloved “cheese grater” (Mac Pros from 2008-2012 in the tall, aluminum enclosure), it’s time to stop waiting and move on with a solution that meets your needs today.
+For audio professionals who have been holding out desperately waiting for a new Mac Pro to replace their aging trash can (the small, black, desktop cylinders) or the beloved “cheese grater” (Mac Pros from 2008-2012 in the tall, aluminum enclosure), it’s time to stop waiting and move on with an alternate solution that meets your needs today.

 Cutting to the chase: While the new Mac Pro is a monster workstation, ideally intended for movie production studios and VR/application development, it is vastly over-engineered for the needs of most typical creative people (from a price/performance perspective), and extremely overpriced for use at the heart of a typical audio production environment or home/project studio.